BlaqueDevs/se-assignment-day-4-software-project-management-Kubeibi/README.md

 ## 11. What are the main features or functionalities that make your software stand out?
 Main features are what make the software unique, such as automation, AI support, or a user-friendly design.
+User-Friendly Interface – Easy to navigate and use.
+Automation – Reduces manual work by handling repetitive tasks.
+Fast Performance – Runs smoothly without lag.
+Customization – Users can adjust settings to fit their needs.
+Security – Protects user data with encryption and secure logins.

 ## 12. What data is available regarding the market size and growth potential for your software?
 Market size data shows how many people might use the software and if it has growth potential.